Frequently Asked Questions (FAQ)

 It doesn't work...
 What do I do?

 You wouldn't believe how many times I get asked this question.
 And the simple answer is "Without more information, I have no idea!"
-If you are having a problem getting a script to work, and even with the help of these FAQs you still can't get it going, at least send me a link to the page where the problem is, otherwise you might as well be asking "How long is a piece of string?" for all the assistance I can be.
+If you are having a problem getting a script to work, and even with the help of these FAQs you still can't get it going, send me a link to the page where the problem is, otherwise you might as well be asking "How long is a piece of string?" for all the assistance I can be.
+If I can figure out what's going wrong, I'll try and help.

 Why don't you support Netscape or Internet Explorer versions 4 or less?

 All the scripts on my site rely on using the Document Object Model (DOM).
-This feature was not available in browsers of version 4 or less and so my scripts will not work in these early browsers.
-However, the statistics from my web-site show that less than 1% of the total people who visit still use these ancient browsers, so I do not feel particularly bad about excluding them (they should get an upgrade anyway, it's not as if you have to pay for one!)
-Here are the actual statistics for the top 25 browsers that visit this site with version 4 browsers shown in yellow:
+This feature was not available in Internet Explorer or Netscape versions 4 or less and so my scripts will not work in these very early browsers (which are now virtually unheard of).
+The statistics from my web-site show that these old browser are not in the top 20 of visitors and account for less than 0.1% of the total people who visit, so I do not feel particularly bad about excluding them (they should get an upgrade anyway, it's not as if you have to pay for one!)
+Here are the actual statistics for the top 20 browsers that visit this site:

 Rank Browser Visitors